 If a user disables JS for privacy, security or other reasons, websites should at least show content.
 OK, we’re talking about informational websites, but that is the way internet is build.
 Around uniform resource locator (URLs) so you expect content, a resource (=HTML) on that URL.
 And different content on a different URL.
 Web-apps show different content on one URL.

-Is JS bad, no, no it’s powerful. but honestly on mobile devices, I don’t like JS at all.
+Is JS bad, no, no it’s powerful, and all what is powerful can be used for good and bad cases.
+And honestly on mobile devices, I don’t like JS at all.
 Opera Mini is my favourite browser or Firefox with JS disabled.
 Even reading on sites about the new developments of JS.
 A little added functionality is nice.
 The problem of JS, you can’t separate the good from the bad.
 And JS scripts have access to everything you type or click.

 Be aware, were talking about informational websites, not web-apps.
 Hiding content in web-apps is a bad idea.
 Don’t try to mimic native apps.
 Web-apps gain from a clever underlying RESTFULL approach. every GUI has an underlying CLI, and the Internet of things will never use a GUI.
 Bluntly stated: A JS driven GUI is a facade to lure humans and force JS on them..
 Yes, preloading can help usability, but why not add a preload attribute to every next or previous link in your content.
 JS is not needed for that.

-And the new HTML5.
+What about HTML5.
 Of course it adds functionality and useful stuff, but they are also shaping the Internet to improve their business model, not necessarily to improve Internet.
 Ever seen a place where you can play an HTML video without JS.
-Wikipedia maybe, but not on any Google, Twitter, Facebook or Microsoft side.
+Wikipedia maybe, but not on any Google, Twitter, Facebook or Microsoft site.